uio-bmi/immuneML/docs/source/tutorials/how_to_specify_an_analysis_with_yaml.rst

 instruction to generate a dataset, and subsequently using that dataset as an input to a second immuneML run to train a ML model).

-An example of the YAML specification for the TrainMLModel instruction is as follows:
+An example of the YAML specification for the TrainMLModel instruction is shown below.
+See the tutorial :ref:`How to train and assess a receptor or repertoire-level ML classifier` for more explanation behind all settings.

 .. highlight:: yaml
 .. code-block:: yaml